supernover/Pick_pic/README.md

 <img src="https://github.com/supernover/DocLense/blob/main/readme_assets/CreatePR.png" width=600>

-**15** Voila :exclamation: You have made a PR to the DocLense project :boom: Sit back patiently and relax while the project maintainers review your PR.
+**15** Voila :exclamation: You have made a PR to the Pick  project :boom: Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the time can vary from a few hours to a few days

 <p align="center"><img src="https://media.giphy.com/media/5mCQOcUfywmyI/giphy.gif" width=35%></p>